Toshi-san001/currency-system/README.md

 //sets default bank amount when ever new user is created. cs.setDefaultBankAmount('1000');
 ```
+# NEW!
+ADDED inventory system.
+Please see example bot for its code.
+Added: setItems, sell, buy, additems, removeItems, shop, inventory
+# Bug reports
+Dm me on discord: `Be Intelligent#7330`.
 # Global Economy
 To make it global, remove following line from every command
 ```js